MCResourcePile/addon-project/src/content/wiki/ranks/stratusplus.md

 #### Description

-This rank, alongside [Stratus-](https://mcresourcepile.github.io/addon-project/wiki/ranks/stratusminus) were introduced to Stratus Network in May, and discontinued in (need date).
+This rank, alongside [Stratus-](https://mcresourcepile.github.io/addon-project/wiki/ranks/stratusminus) were introduced to Stratus Network in May, and discontinued in September.
 This rank was a subscription rank, meaning that every month a player would have to renew it and pay for it again.

 #### Perks

 Stratus+ had many perks, both in [Cloudy Mapdev](https://mcresourcepile.github.io/addon-project/wiki/history) and the regular PGM server;

-Cloudy Perks
+###### Cloudy Perks
 - 3 extra worlds to build in
 - In-game symbol

-PGM Perks
+###### PGM Perks
 - 15 [SetNext Tokens](https://mcresourcepile.github.io/addon-project/wiki/gameplay/tokens#setnext-tokens)
 - 20 [Mutation Tokens](https://mcresourcepile.github.io/addon-project/wiki/gameplay/tokens#mutation-tokens)
 - In-game symbol